steipete/steipete.com/_posts/2020-06-3-couldnt-irgen-expression.md

 Let's see what works and what doesn't:

-- ✅ All examples in the `dmg`
-- ✅ Creating a custom example with `xcframework`
+- ✅ Creating an example with `xcframework` (this is the format we distribute)
 - ✅ Mixed Obj-C/Swift Example via `framework`, `xcframework`, CocoaPods or Carthage
 - ❌ Creating a custom example with `framework`
 - ❌ Swift-only Example via CocoaPods or Carthage